A photo of a harbor with two large container ships ready for unloading.

 For MLOps, we see a quickly evolving tooling market that addresses many additional operations challenges, many of which we discuss in more detail in other chapters.
 MLOps covers many forms of tooling that explicitly address the collaboration across multiple teams, but also many that focus on providing scalable and robust solutions for standard machine learning tasks.

-• Pipeline and workflow automation: A large number of tools provide scalable infrastructure to define and automate pipelines and workflows, such as Apache Airflow, Luigi, Kubeflow, Argo, Semantic, Ploomber, and DVC (see chapter Automating the Pipeline).
+• Pipeline and workflow automation: A large number of tools provide scalable infrastructure to define and automate pipelines and workflows, such as Apache Airflow, Luigi, Kubeflow, Argo, Ploomber, and DVC (see chapter Automating the Pipeline).
 This can make it easier for data scientists to automate common tasks at scale.

 • Data management: Many different kinds of tools specialize in managing and processing data in machine-learning systems.
 Data storage solutions include traditional databases but also various data lake engines and data versioning solutions, such as lakeFS, Delta Lake, Quilt, Git LFS, and DVC.
 Data catalogs, such as DataHub, CKAN and Apache Atlas, index metadata to keep an overview of many data sources and enable teams to share datasets.
 Data validation, such as Great Expectations, DeepChecks, and TFDV, tools enforce schemas and check for outliers; drift detection libraries like Alibi Detect find distribution changes over time.
 All these tools help to negotiate sharing large amounts of data, data quality, and data versioning across teams (see also chapters Scaling the System, Data Quality, and Versioning, Provenance, and Reproducibility).